bwoakley/PlantHealth_ImageClassifier/README.md

 This validation set is quite small and causes an issue when fitting the model (we will describe the model in more detail later).
 The model returns an accuracy of 0.6883 on the training set and an accuracy of 0.8596 on the validation set.
 This is unexpected!
 Since the validation set is so small, we just happen to choose images that the model is good at categorizing (with accuracy ~ 86%), while the model is actually quite poor and we would not expect the performance to be better than that on the training set (an accuracy ~ 69%).

 We can confirm this issue is a fluke due to the small validation set size by changing the random seed and running the model fit again.
 Doing so returns a training accuracy of 0.7316 and validation accuracy of 0.6491.
-We see that we do not have the model performming better on the validation set than the training set.
+We see that we do not have the model performing better on the validation set than the training set.

 ### Solution: Use a larger validation set.

 This time, using validation_split=0.35, the size of the validation set is 100 images.
 Fitting the model, we have a training accuracy of 0.7819 and validation accuracy of 0.7200.
 This is a much more reasonable result since the model performs better on the training set than the validation set by ~6%.
-By changing the random seed and rerunning the model fit a few more time, we can confirm that we no longer sometimes see the model performming better on the validation set than the training set.
+By changing the random seed and rerunning the model fit a few more times, we can confirm that we no longer sometimes see the model performming better on the validation set than the training set.
 That is the good news.

 The bad news is that these results hint at two more issues:
 - [ ] Since the model performs better on the training set than the validation set, we have an issue with overfitting.